Okudzeto on the UDS conversion into autonomous universities

 That said, may I depart from the Akufo-Addo example and commend him and his Government for continuing with President Mahama's UDS Conversion Policy, regardless, of the delays and his refusal to give him credit.

-I conclude by saluting Prof. Naana Jane Opoku Agyemang, my inspirational boss and my beloved godmother;
+I conclude by saluting Prof. Naana Jane Opoku Agyemang, my inspirational boss and my beloved godmother; Christine Amoako-Nuama for their exemplary leadership and infectious dedication to duty - without them, this progress would not have been achieved.

 And how beautiful it would have been for President Akufo-Addo to acknowledge their sacrifice and patriotism.
 Hmmmm.